verida/documentation/docs/concepts/data-storage.md

 ## How is data synchronized between applications?

-Applications built with Verida Client SDK can syncronize data between other users and other applications, using the CouchDB syncronization protocol.
+Applications built with Verida Client SDK can syncronize data between other users and other applications, using the CouchDB synchronization protocol.

 Data from multiple applications using the same schemas can be synchronized automating conflict management.
 This works in a similar way to a `git merge`, but for database data.

-The Verida Wallet provides an interface for requesting access to sharing data and automatically handles creating these data syncronization rules between applications.
+The Verida Wallet provides an interface for requesting access to sharing data and automatically handles creating these data synhcronization rules between applications.

 [Learn more: Data Sharing](./data-sharing)